freshbeka/freshbeka/README.md

 My name is Beka and I am a graduate student and the University of Washington in the School of Aquatic and Fishery Sciences.
 I am a freshwater ecologist interested in understanding freshwater ecosystem function in order to steward and conserve freshwater ecoystems.
 Stable isotopes are a tool I frequently use.
-I'm here in GitHub-land because embrace and promote the principles of open and reproducible science.
+I'm here in GitHub-land because I embrace and promote the principles of open and reproducible science.

 📫 How to reach me: stilir@uw.edu